A high-order relaxation method with projective integration for solving nonlinear systems of hyperbolic conservation laws: Numerical properties

 we first rewrite the semi-discretized kinetic equation \eqref{eq:semidiscrete} in the (spatial) Fourier domain,

-with $\Fhat \in \R^2$, the matrices $\Bcal$, $\M$, $\P \in \R^{2\times 2}$, and $\Id$ the identity matrix of dimension $J=2$.
-In \eqref{eq:fourier_semidiscr}, the matrix $\D$ represents the (diagonal) Fourier matrix of the spatial discretization chosen for the convection part, $\P$ is the Fourier matrix of the averaging of $f$ over the positive and negative velocities,
+with $\fF \in \C^2$, $\Bcal$, $\DF \in \Cnm{2}{2}$, $\MF$, $\PF \in \Rnm{2}{2}$, and $\eye$ the identity matrix of dimension $J=2$.
+In \eqref{eq:semidiscrete_fourier}, the matrix $\DF$ represents the (diagonal) Fourier matrix of the spatial discretization chosen for the convection part, $\PF$ is the Fourier matrix of the averaging of $f$ over the positive and negative velocities,

-and the matrix $\M$ represents the Fourier transform of the Maxwellian,
+and the matrix $\MF$ represents the Fourier transform of the Maxwellian,

-with $\mathbf{V} = \diag([\vstar,-\vstar])$ and $\vstar$ the chosen (discrete) velocity component.
+with $\mathbf{V} = \diag{[\vstar,-\vstar]}$ and $\vstar$ the chosen (discrete) velocity component.

-Since we are utilizing a symmetric velocity space, we have the following property on the diagonal elements of the matrix $\D$: $D_1 = \bar{D_2}$.
-Hence, from now on, we write the diagonal elements of $\D$ as
+Since we are using a symmetric velocity space, we have the following property on the diagonal elements of the matrix $\DF$: $D_1 = \bar{D_2}$.
+Hence, from now on, we write the diagonal elements of $\DF$ as

-in which $\alpha$ and $\beta$ depend on the spatial discretization, the velocity value $\vstar$ and the Fourier mode $\zeta$.
+in which $\alpha$ and $\beta$ depend on the spatial discretization, the velocity value $\vstar$ and the Fourier mode $\zeta$, see table \ref{tab:upwind}.

-Since in the Fourier domain we are calculating the eigenvalues of $(2\times 2)$ matrices, it is easy to prove the following theorem, which is a specific case of the spectrum obtained in \cite{lejon13}. \begin{thm} Under the above assumptions, the spectrum of the matrix $\Bcal=\dfrac{1}{\epsi}\left(\M\P - \Id - \epsi\D\right)$ contains one slow eigenvalue $\lambda_1$ and one fast eigenvalue $\lambda_2$ which can be expanded as,
+Since in the Fourier domain we are calculating the eigenvalues of $(2 \times 2)$ matrices, it is easy to prove the following theorem. \begin{thm} Under the above assumptions, the spectrum of the matrix $\Bcal = \dfrac{1}{\epsi}(\MF\PF - \eye - \epsi\DF)$ contains one slow eigenvalue $\lambda_1$ and one fast eigenvalue $\lambda_2$ which can be expanded as,